jogam5/compropago-ruby/README.md

     compropago = ComproPago::Client.new(ENV['COMPROPAGO_API_KEY'])

-Once you have created an instance, you can call the methods described in the <a href="http://compropago.com/documentacion/api">api reference</a> on <code>compropago</code>.
+Once you have created an instance, you can call the methods described in the <a href="http://compropago.com/documentacion/api">api reference</a> on it.

 ## Examples